Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/CloudDirect.md

 ### Request Patient structure

-IRIS allows submitting detailed information on a patient, however, in most workflows the only requirement is Id, Name, DOB and Gender.
+IRIS allows submitting detailed information on a patient, however, in most workflows the only requirement is LocalId, Name, DOB and Gender.

-Providing the starting DxCode (ICD-10) serves as the foundation for a fully qualified ICD-10 code when pathology is found.
+Providing the starting ICD-10 diagnosis establishes the ICD-10 code class for returned codes when pathology is found.
+See [ICD-10 Results](/integration/ICD10CMResults) for details.

 | Property | Type | Description | Options
 | -- | -- | -- | --